Sales Strategy

 • "What would success look like six months from now?"

-The Golden Question
+The Priority Question

 "On a scale of 1-10, how important is solving this problem right now?"

-Decision Process & Timeline (5 minutes)
+Decision Process and Timeline (5 minutes)

 1. "Walk me through your decision-making process for something like this."